Miyazaki’s Taiyo no Tamago (Sun Egg) mango is the most expensive fruit in Japan — premium-grade single mangoes can hit ¥10,000 at department stores.

-This guide covers three styles — farm cafe, dessert parlor, and beach-side casual — and when to time the visit for peak mango season.
+This guide covers three styles — farm cafe, dessert parlor, and beach-side casual — plus how to time your visit for peak mango season.

 When is Miyazaki mango season?

-Miyazaki mangoes are greenhouse-grown, so the season is short and concentrated:
+Miyazaki mangoes are greenhouse-grown, so the season is short and tightly concentrated:

 - Peak: May to July — fresh mangoes everywhere, prices lowest